msm8916-mainline/lk2nd/Documentation/boot.md

     append earlycon console=ttyMSM0,115200
 ```

+### Boot memory layout with extlinux.conf

+When booting via `extlinux.conf`, lk2nd needs to choose addresses after the
+kernel to provide the initramfs and devicetree.

+The available boot memory is limited by nearby reserved memory regions and
+varies by platform.
+Platforms can set `LK2ND_BOOT_MEM_SIZE` to adjust the size.
+lk2nd will use:
+- All current platforms: 50 MiB

+That memory is shared by the kernel, initramfs, and devicetree.
+Booting will
+fail if that limit is exceeded.
+The memory needed by the kernel includes the
+size after self-decompression, not just the on-disk size of the kernel.
+ARM
+32-bit kernels and older 64-bit kernels don't provide details on how much
+memory they need for self-decompression so lk2nd will place the initramfs and
+devicetree at the end of the boot memory, to give all the remaining memory to
+the kernel to decompress.

 ## lk2nd cmdline arguments

 lk2nd can read OS cmdline argument and make some decisions while booting it.